KaylinOwO/projectnacl/README.md

 * gir489 - Darkstorm Base Developer
 * plasmafart - Giving Me Sources To Paste Off Of
 * Lemon - Being A Nice Guy, Helping With A Lot of The Features, Crouch Exploit Code.
-* channel32 - Being A Generally Nice Guy And Helping Me With Some Shit.
 * Bux - Helped Me With Getting FSN Setup, Helped With A Lot of Other Features.
 * Dumpster-Fire Developers - Auto-Airblast Code
 * cademtz - Sparkly Rewrite UI & DME/Chams